EwenCheung/SC2002-BTO-Management-System/REPORT.md

 Abstraction has been implemented in our system through several mechanisms:

-1. **Abstract Classes**: We used abstract classes like `User` and `BaseMenu` to define common attributes and behaviors while deferring specific implementations to child classes.
+1. **Abstract Classes**: We used abstract classes like `User` to define common attributes and behaviors while deferring specific implementations to child classes.

 2. **Interface-based Design**: Our system defines functionality through interfaces, allowing multiple implementations and hiding implementation details from client code.